strickyak/nekotos/README.md

-# nekot-coco-microkernel
+# nekotos
-The NEKOT COCO Microkernel for Games
+The NekotOS COCO Microkernel for Games

 See [doc/readme.md](doc/readme.md)